SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Mouse Position Callback

 The mouse position callback is straightforward.
-Whenever the mouse moves, the callback gets called, getting as input the x and y screen coordinates of the cursor.
+Whenever the mouse moves, the callback gets called and recieves the X and Y screen coordinates of the cursor as input.

 ```
 // glfw: whenever the mouse moves, this callback is called